rroblak/seed_dump/README.md

 `CREATE_METHOD`: Use the specified create method rather than `create!` (the default).

+`EXCLUDE`: Comma-separated list of attributes to be excluded from the dump.
+Default: `id, created_at, updated_at`.

 `FILE`: Use a different output file.
 Default: `db/seeds.rb`.

 `LIMIT`: Dump no more then this amount of data.
 Default: no limit.